benblack769/benblack769.github.io/posts/learnings/dataset_theory.md

 * **Additional loss functions:**
     * to get it to learn specific informative features of the data and bring them out.
 I.e. self-supervised cross-correlation losses.

-Before ~2014, most analysis of machine learning systems focused on modeling decisions, and their resulting problematic underfitting or overfitting behaviors.
-However, with deep learning the models become so powerful that they can fit to any dataset, and the structure and problems of the dataset starts to matter much more than the structure and problems of the model.
-In particular,

-1. Underfitting becomes less relevant because the expressive power of deep neural networks is simply immense, and its sometimes hard to even contrive functions which cannot be learned in practice, as even datasets of tens of thousands of images with completely random target labels can be memorized with 100% training set accuracies with out of the box learning regimes.
-2. Overfitting becomes less relevant because of the double-dip phenomena, that suggests that empirically, these same very overparameterized deep learning models which allow fitting very complex functions to very complex datasets also make learning simple functions on simple datasets easier.
-This behavior is of course tied to random initialization and good inductive biases and other specific characteristics of neural networks, and is not a general characteristic of large models.

-Of course, modeling decisions are still important: functional window sizes, inductive biases, model capacity, and other model characteristics are extremely important in training good models.
-However, practitioners are increasingly presented with very solid solution templates to guide them through these decisions and tradeoffs rather than having to find novel solutions with every new problem, as they had to in the past.